cldssty/Gambling-Game/README.md

 We use a Reinforcement Learning model and a Bayesian Learning model to simulate and fit the behavioral data provided in the dataset.

 **3. The Dataset** <br>
 The dataset is the file 'tutorialRevLearn_low_s014_data.mat'.
 It contains data of an individual player of this game.
 It is a nested structure array.
-One of the fields is called **'data'**.
+One of its first-level fields is called **'data'**.

 Two of the fields that '**data**' contains are: